Why Should You Value Your Business?

 You may have a small, one-person operation or a large retail space with several employees.
 Regardless of your context, you will need to have clear, detailed records of your business in the years leading up to your valuation.
 Ensure you have records of your percentage of sales, the value of real estate or lease duration, fixtures and stocks.

-You should also compare your business to similar ones to see how it fairs with them.
+You should also compare your business to similar retail businesses to see how it fairs with them.
 Comparing your business to others will give you a holistic understanding of the fair market value.

 How to value a professional service firm